unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_06.-Tutorial---Reminder:-Adding-Filesystems-to-an-Application.md

 ```

 Building the Unikraft image will take a while.
-It has to pull newlib source code, patch it and then build it, together with the Unikraft source code.
+It has to pull musl source code, patch it and then build it, together with the Unikraft source code.

 **Run with qemu-system-x86_64**